MarkLogic is a modern, powerful, scalable big data engine. It is built for speed and size. It is unique in the industry.

 Epinomy is a native MarkLogic application.
 It is written entirely in XQuery and JQuery.
 There is no need for outboard services, and it takes advantage of the power of the platform.
 Installation and deployment is a breeze.

 Already have your own library of documents?
 Epinomy can tag those, too.
-Just point Epinomy at your library and auto-tag the heck out of it.
+Just point Epinomy at your library and go.

 Not only is MarkLogic Server a powerful Big Data noSQL ACID compliant database - but it has a fantastic search engine built in.
-Other systems use Lucene as their search engine, which is okay, I guess - but it is not nearly as well integrated and powerful as the search engine built-in to MarkLogic.
+Most other systems use Lucene as their search engine.
+This is the underlying Apache library for many commercial and open source search engines.
+It is an excellent library, but in our humble opinion, it does not approach the functionality and scalability of MarkLogic.

 Reverse Search Engine